hareeshbabu82ns/drik-panchanga/README.md

 provides the latter only.
 (This inconsitency alone is enough to let you know that such concepts of (in-)auspiciousness are all pseudo-science).

+Rāhukāla, Yamagaṇḍakāla, Gulikakāla, Durmuhūrtams and Varjyam are all inauspicious.
+Abhijit muhūrta and Amṛtakāla are considered auspicious.

 [kowri]: http://tamilastrology.hosuronline.com/KowriPanchangam/